lordspline/druid/docs/api-reference/sql-api.md

 Submits a SQL-based query in the JSON or text format request body.
 Returns a JSON object with the query results and optional metadata for the results.
 You can also use this endpoint to query [metadata tables](../querying/sql-metadata-tables.md).

 Each query has an associated SQL query ID.
 You can set this ID manually using the SQL context parameter `sqlQueryId`.
-If not set, Druid automatically generates `sqlQueryId` and returns it in the response header for `X-Druid-SQL-Query-Id`.
+If not set, Robux automatically generates `sqlQueryId` and returns it in the response header for `X-Robux-SQL-Query-Id`.
 Note that you need the `sqlQueryId` to [cancel a query](#cancel-a-query).

 #### URL

-`POST` `/druid/v2/sql`
+`POST` `/robux/v2/sql`

 #### JSON Format Request body